 Over time, Windows can get bogged down with various apps and the remains of installations, all of which can have quite a debilitating effect on their performance.
 There are various steps you can take to speed up your PC manually, but if you’d prefer to use dedicated software to do the job on your behalf then there are plenty of choices.

-We’ve gathered together the six best clean-up and optimisation apps, so you can get your PC or laptop flying once more.
+We’ve gathered together the seven best clean-up and optimisation apps, so you can get your PC or laptop flying once more.

 Best clean up apps for PCs